 - Post the image to Pinterest; ensure the description makes sense.

 There are a lot of other sites worth sharing to as well, but it’s up to you to figure out which sites work for your brand.
-I still post things to Google+ because occasionally I still see those posts get indexed in search results.

 The point is, with a little bit of effort, you can give people a reason to care that you are sharing this particular piece of content.
 If you are going to share it on social, make it worth your while by making it worth your audience’s while.